-- 1.5 If a continued lack of progress proves necessary to include all the order houses in compulsory purchase orders, the revenue cost of progressing the orders is likely to be in the region of £9,000; the average revenue cost of recent houses included in CPO resolutions is approximately £3,000 per property.
+1.6 If a continued lack of progress proves necessary to include all the order houses in compulsory purchase orders, the revenue cost of progressing the orders is likely to be in the region of £18,000; the average revenue cost of recent houses included in CPO resolutions and where compulsory purchase orders proves necessary is approximately £3,000 per property.
+However, see 1.5 above with regard to the making of orders, and, as stated at 1.1 above, such costs are recovered from the dispossessed owner where legally possible but are otherwise contained within existing budgets.

 Where owners formally object to, or otherwise challenge an Order, and thereby necessitate a public inquiry or court hearing.
-It is the intention to claim the Council's legal costs where the outcome results in a confirmation of the Council's actions.
-In the event that legal costs could not be reclaimed, any such costs arising will be met from within the Private Sector Housing Capital Programme. - 1.6 When the properties are returned to use they will contribute toward the council's New Homes Bonus return.
-The success of Empty Homes and compulsory purchase work continues to make a significant contribution to the £4.8m New Homes Bonus awarded to the City Council for the overall reduction in the number of empty homes in the city since the introduction of the scheme in 2011.
-The possibility of Compulsory Purchase Proceedings often persuades owners of empty homes to take action which sees their properties restored to useful housing stock, thereby further increasing the level of Bonus awarded to the Council. - 1.7In addition, the return of the empty houses to a good use can often facilitate the repayment to various council departments of outstanding, and often longstanding, unpaid debts.
-These can include Council Tax arrears, charges raised by the Council for work carried out in an owner's default, unpaid residential charges for previous occupiers etc. The total debt associated with empty homes that has been recovered since 2011 now exceeds £285,000.
+It is the intention to claim the council's legal costs where the outcome results in a confirmation of the council's actions.
+In the event that legal costs could not be reclaimed, any such costs arising will be met from within the Private Sector Housing Capital Programme.

+- 1.8 When the properties are returned to use they will contribute toward the council's New Homes Bonus return.
+The success of Empty Homes and compulsory purchase work continues to make a significant contribution to the substantial New Homes Bonus awarded to the City Council for the overall reduction in the number of empty homes in the city since the introduction of the scheme in 2011.
+The possibility of Compulsory Purchase Proceedings often persuades owners of empty homes to take action which sees their properties restored to useful housing stock, thereby further increasing the level of Bonus awarded to the Council. - 1.9 In addition, the return of the empty houses to a good use can often facilitate the repayment to various council departments of outstanding, and often longstanding, unpaid debts.
+These can include Council Tax arrears, charges raised by the Council for work carried out in an owner's default, unpaid residential charges for previous occupiers etc. The total debt associated with empty homes that has been recovered since 2011 now exceeds £300,000.

-2. Legal
+Legal